Updated November 30, 2021:

 - Stay home if you are unwell or exhibit symptoms of illness, including Covid-19

 - Become fully vaccinated, if possible, at your earliest opportunity

 - Get tested regularly

-The AST residence will re-open for the fall 2020 term, with restrictions
+The AST residence will re-open but closed to the public

 Common area protocols will be in place

 Reported / suspected cases of Covid-19 in residence